Jesus to paralyzed man: “Your sins are gone”

 - 9:12 Jesus heard what they said.
 He told them, “Healthy people don’t need a doctor.
 Sick people do.

 - 9:13 You need to do a little more studying.
 You need to learn what our Bible means when it says, ‘I don’t want to see you offering sacrifices.
 I want to see you showing mercy.’4 I didn’t come here for good and godly people.
-I came for sinners.
-I came to invite them to stop sinning.”
+I came to invite sinners.”

 Why disciples skipped fasting instead of meals